João Silva (photographer): Back to work

 Silva was treated at the Walter Reed Army Medical Center, after The New York Times insisted that he get the best medical attention.
 After more than eighty operations and rehabilitation training, he was working again as photographer.
 In between, he took part in a marathon, a year after he stepped on the landmine.
 He took part in the New York City Marathon on a hand-cranked bike finishing it in 2 hours 38 minutes.
 In December 2011, he returned home in Johannesburg, South Africa, as a staff member of The New York Times.

 After returning to South Africa, Silva bought a Harley-Davidson XL883L Super Low, motorcycles being part of his passion.
 Silva had it modified to be able to ride the motorcycle with his prostheses.
 To test it he went to a racetrack accomplishing fifty laps.

+In 2025, Silva returned to visit the village in Afghanistan where he lost his legs to a landmine.

 Exhibitions

 Work from Silva's first 20 years as a conflict photographer was first displayed at the 25th annual Visa pour l'Image international photojournalism festival in Perpignan, France.
 Later his images were included in an exhibition in New York, Munich, Milan and Johannesburg.